cs-fullstack-2020-spring/javascript-basics2-cw-Nefesa/README.md

 # JavaScript-Basics2-CW
+#### If you are getting an error and making no progress for the duration of the classwork time PLEASE let us know!
+Check out my commnent in yout HTML file
+#### Score : 0
 ### Question 1
 Create two variables.
 One should equal “My name is: “ and the other should equal your name.
 Print the two variables in one print message.